Lymphatic drainage: how to use your body brush correctly and master the art of dry brushing

 - under the armpits

-- near the hip bones, at the lower abdomen
+- near the hip bones, in the lower abdomen

 - the groin crease, at the top of the thigh